The Sober Curious Extend Dry January

 Dry January continues to be a trend, a response to younger generations of consumers drinking less.

 The Beverage Information Group reports beer sales have slumped for five years in a row.
 Alcohol brands such as Heinken are paying attention to what marketers believe is more than just a passing fad by creating no alcohol beer and spirits.
 Also called “elective sobriety,” the choice to abstain is not brought on by addiction issues, but rather a desire for a more productive, healthy lifestyle.

 The “sober curious” movement includes people drinking less in general and it is qualifying as a movement supported by research from the well-known Nielsen research company.
-It reported 47% of American adults said they wanted to drink less alcohol last year and the company predicts the trend will continue into 2020.
+It reported 47% of American adults said they wanted to drink less alcohol last year and the company predicts the trend will continue.

 OSF HealthCare’s Medical Director for Behavioral Health Dr. Samuel Sears says moving away from alcohol consumption is a positive trend supported by new medical research showing even moderate alcohol use is not good.